 Ride a Segway with ATL Cruzers

 Segways are a super fun and fast way to zoom around the city.
 ATL Cruzers offers several great tour options for folks interested in trying out the Segway experience.
-The Eastside Atlanta Segway Tour includes Inman Park and Grant Park, plus picturesque views of the city.
+The Eastside Atlanta Segway Tour includes Inman Park and Grant Park, plus views of the city.

 Get Behind the Wheel at the Porsche Experience Center

-Sunset Beltline Arboretum Tour with Trees Atlanta – One of Our Favorite Atlanta Tours
+Sunset Beltline Arboretum Tour with Trees Atlanta

-An expert docent will guide the experience, which ends near the popular Ponce City Market.
-You’ll meet fellow nature lovers while exploring local history, seeing funky local art, and learning about the importance of trees in the city.
+An expert docent will guide the experience.
+It ends near the popular Ponce City Market.
+You’ll meet fellow nature lovers while exploring local history and seeing funky local art.

 Whew!
 That’s a lot of amazing Atlanta tours.
 We hope you’ll try one of these experiences the next time you’re seeking something unique and fun to do in our city.